 Depreciation – What is depreciation?

-Depreciation is calculated as the estimate of this measure of wearing out and is charged to the Profit & Loss account either on a monthly or annual basis.
+Depreciation is calculated as the estimate of this measure of wear and is recorded in the Profit & Loss report either on a monthly or an annual basis.
 The cost of the asset less the total depreciation will give you the Net Book Value of the asset.

 The idea of depreciation is to spread the cost of that capital asset over the period of its "useful life to the entity" that currently owns it.